Cost of Nuedexta Prescription Drug

-Many insurances will cover Nuedexta.
+Many insurances will cover the cost.
 If you call Nuedexta, they can calculate what your exact payment should be and help you to find the right pharmacy for your specific needs.

 Let your doctor know if you’re unable to afford any of your medications.
 He or she may also have other options available to assist you with your particular situation.
 Assistance programs may also be available.

-Sometimes doctors will also have a limited supply of sample products that they can give to you to help partially defray the costs of medications.
-He or she may also be able to prescribe an alternative medication.
+Sometimes doctors will also have a limited supply of sample products that they can give to you to help partially defray the drug’s price and other medications.
+He or she may also be able to prescribe an alternative medicine.